saropa/saropa_dart_utils/code.of.conduct.md

 *(a)* 🕺 Consider the practicality and usability of features from the user's perspective.
 Think about how users will interact with your product and prioritize their needs.

 - Similar elements should behave in similar ways and be located in familiar places to ensure predictability and intuitiveness.
-- Group information hierarchically, hide complexity under "more" options, and use filters and search functionalities to make it manageable.
+- Group information hierarchically, hide complexity under “more” options, and use filters and search functionalities to make it manageable.
 - Utilize labels, color, buttons, and diagrams, and incorporate accessibility features to enhance usability.
 - Always provide a warning before performing any irreversible actions.
 - Regularly ask users for their input to ensure the product meets their needs and expectations.